 You’ve just finished smoking a joint and suddenly you aren’t feeling so good.
-Your stomach is bloated and swollen, and you’re wondering what’s going on.
-You were hoping cannabis was going to make you feel better, but now you’re feeling terrible.
-Has this happened to you?
+Your stomach is distended, and you’re wondering what’s going on.
+You were hoping cannabis was going to make you feel better, but now you’re feeling terrible, and you’re wondering—does cannabis cause bloating?

-If it has, you aren’t alone.
-We’ve received this question from a few of our members at HelloMD and set out to answer it.
-So, does smoking cannabis cause increased bloating?
+We’ve received this question from a few of our members at HelloMD and set out to find the answer.
 Here’s what we found.

 A Real-Life Question About Bloating From Cannabis